nikola-shekerev/accessible_fighting_games/README.md

 return
 ```

 The `Send` command sends events for pressing and releaseing keys.
-You can use variables by surrounding them with the % symbol
+You can use variables by surrounding them with the % symbol. the words down and up mean pressing and releasing a key respectively

 ## Left and Right